jupegarnica/tepi/docs/syntax.md

 ### Global metadata:

 You can set global metadata in the first block of the file.
 This metadata will be available in all the blocks.
+This apllies to all the properties except `meta.id` and `meta.description`, `meta.ignore` and `meta.only`.

 For example: